Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 “Dragon of The Clouds” is the literal meaning of Wan Loong Chinese Temple which stands prominently along the Coastal Road.
 Paying homage to eastern deities like Monkey King and Kuan Yi, you can see the locals offering incense and praying sincerely.

 With eye-catching architectural design and grand fortress wall, this is the largest Chinese temple you can find in Port Dickson.
-Opposite the temple are PD World Maria Resort and a seafood restaurant that serves delightful seafood dishes.
+Opposite the temple is PD World Maria Resort and a seafood restaurant that serves delightful seafood dishes.

 Admission is free and the temple opens all day long for exploration.
 However, do not make any noises during the visitation.